 The only medication approved by the FDA for treating female hair loss is Minoxidil 2%.
 There is also a stronger version, Minoxidil 5% which is for more severe cases of female hair loss but it is approved by the FDA only for male pattern hair loss since it can increase* facial hair growth.

 However, it is not as effective as Minoxidil and the procedure is still relatively new.
-There are a number of other treatment options available including hair growth pills and the use of medication to control excess male hormone production in women.
+There are a number of other treatment options available including hair growth pills such as Provillus For Women and the use of medication to control excess male hormone production in women.

 Should I Change My Hair Care Regimen?